EL-LAB/EL-LAB_Battery_Board_Arduino_Library/README.md

 ## Arduino Examples
 #### Battery_Configure
 This example shows how to configure manually the ADC.
 It's recommended to use the ADC with the default settings, but it's also possible to configure it with custom settings.
 This sketch shows different settings combinations and checks if the ADC was properly configured by reading the configuration register.

-**NOTE**: This sketch is used for testing purposes to confirm the communication between the ADC and the MCU is working fine.
 #### Battery_Compare
 This example compares the data provided by the ADC for different resolutions and gains.
-This sketch helps to see t

-**NOTE**: This sketch is used for testing purposes to confirm the communication between the ADC and the MCU is working fine.
+This sketch helps to see the effect of changing the resolution and gain settings.

+It is recommended to use `GAIN_1X` as higher gains may cause overflow.
+This effect is shown in this sketch.
 #### Battery_Read
+This example shows how to get the voltage and current draw from the battery.